neptop/CS-483-Final-Project/thoughtstream-frontend/README.md

     width="400"
   />
 </p>
-After logging in, you will be redirected to the dashboard
+After logging in, you will be redirected to the dashboard where you can write a diary entry.
 <p align="left">
   <img
     src="https://github.com/user-attachments/assets/06097ab6-1a10-4a3c-947b-2683d5e6d476"